StevensND/ghidra-port-mods-guide/Aspect Ratio Mod Guide/Steps/GDB to Ghidra.md

 In this case I have used this GDB Address because I know that `71029b5108` in Mario Wonder is an Address that modifies both the AR in the levels as well as in the Overworld.

-Otherwise I would try using something like `0x802bdfe8` and change the instruction in Ghidra.
+Otherwise I would try using something like `0x802bdfe8` and change the instruction in Ghidra/IDA.
 Then I would see what happens in the game etc etc.

+## IDA PRO

+I have decided to separate IDA and include it in another section.
+So click here if you are going to use IDA.

+## Ghidra

 So ... this is Ghidra: